victorjonsson/Arlima/readme.txt

 - It's now possible to hide templates for particular lists in the list manager
 - Fancybox used to connect articles to posts is now larger
 - Fixed bug affecting article connected to future posts
+- Added support for two more image versions (fifth and sixth) that can be enabled using template tag <a href="https://github.com/victorjonsson/Arlima/wiki/Custom-jQuery-templates#image-support">image-support</a>

 = 2.8 =